dmozhaev/doubleup/README.md

 - Database is made using PostgreSQL (v16.2).

 ## Setting up
-Note: This guide is for running the Go side of the project along with the database.
+Note: this guide is for running Go side of the project along with database.

 ### Checking requirements
 - `go` version 1.22.2